hackdanismo/books/README.md

 This will run the API at: `http://localhost:4000/`.

-To check the health of the API servuce: `http://localhost:4000/health`.
+To check the health of the API service and the server is running, use this endpoint: `http://localhost:4000/health`.